ITensor/ITensorsGPU.jl/README.md

 For an application of `ITensorsGPU.jl` to more sophisticated tensor network calculations, take a look at [PEPS.jl](https://github.com/ITensor/PEPS.jl).

-For some background on the development of this package, you can take a look at [this blog post](https://kshyatt.github.io/post/itensorsgpu/) by Katie Hyatt, author of the `ITensorsGPU.jl` package and `CUDA.jl` developer.
+For some background on the development and design of this package, you can take a look at [this blog post](https://kshyatt.github.io/post/itensorsgpu/) by Katie Hyatt, original author of the `ITensorsGPU.jl` package.